Kindred Creatures

 Progressing in tiny increments isn’t only about being gentle; it's also about being effective.

 The instant an animal becomes stressed from confusion or frustration, learning and/or motivation is negatively affected.
-Therefore, the attunement to your dog while training is essential to success; attunement will ensure that the rate at which the training progresses will always be right for your dog in that moment.
+Therefore, attunement (awareness and responsiveness to our dogs' experience moment to moment while training) is essential to success; our attunement ensures that the rate at which the training progresses is right for our dogs.

 Learning is a layered affair where success builds skill, and skill builds success.

 When behaviour is complex, it takes more steps and time to achieve reliable behaviour change.
 Think of learning a new sport or musical instrument.
-Learning happens in skill clusters and then the clusters are consolidated into bigger clusters, and so on.
+Learning happens in skill clusters that are consolidated into bigger clusters, and so on until the behaviour is mastered in a particular setting.
+Then the learning is extended into different situations and environments.
 Success builds gradually, and sometimes imperceptibly, but

 when you look back after a few weeks or months ‘from where you first started’ you are impressed!